WordPress’ market share is 40% of all websites and as per an estimate, nearly 64 million websites on the internet are based on WordPress.

 1. Impossible due to code encryption or licensing

-2. Won’t be cost-effective because hiring plugin/theme vendor will be very costly
+2. Won’t be cost-effective because hiring a plugin/theme vendor will be very costly

 3. Or won’t be efficient due to either poorly coded or complex coding methods

-These efforts by the WordPress community gives an advantage to WordPress websites being indexed easily, quickly and ultimately rank top in search engine results.
+These efforts by the WordPress community give an advantage to WordPress websites being indexed easily, quickly, and ultimately rank top in search engine results.

 But WordPress doesn’t come with a built-in drag and drop page building feature.

-For this WordPress user will always need to depend on 3rd party page builder plugins.
+For this WordPress users will always need to depend on 3rd party page builder plugins.

-Also to extend WordPress capabilities WordPress user make use of average 8-10 various WordPress plugins(free or paid).
+Also to extend WordPress capabilities WordPress users make use of an average of 8-10 various WordPress plugins(free or paid).

 But this easiness comes with a great challenge.

-This may result in slow-loading content pages, less SEO friendliness and ultimately removing all benefits of core SEO friendly feature of WordPress platform.
+This may result in slow-loading content pages, less SEO friendliness and ultimately removing all benefits of the core SEO-friendly features of the WordPress platform.